-Our best summer salad recipes for hot summer days – for picnics in the park, backyard barbecues, and lazy lunches at home – and sultry nights when you can’t be bothered going out, include everything from a healthy Thai green salad and a Cambodian papaya salad to a Russian garden salad and Mexican grilled corn salad.
+Our best summer salad recipes for hot summer days – for picnics in the park, backyard barbecues, and lazy lunches at home – and sultry nights when you can’t be bothered going out, include summer salads from across the globe.
+We have everything from a fragrant Thai herb salad and a zingy Cambodian papaya salad to a crunchy Russian garden salad and spicy Mexican grilled corn salad.

-As scorching days are predicted in Australia this weekend, we thought we’d share a round-up of our best summer salad recipes.
+As scorching days are predicted in parts of Australia this weekend, and it’s warmish in New Zealand and South Africa, we thought we’d share a round-up of our best summer salad recipes for our southern hemisphere readers.
 Whether you’re planning beachside barbecues, waterfront picnics or you’re just planning to hibernate in the cool of your home and stay very very still, we’ve got plenty of recipes for cooling summer salads for you.

 Some of our best summer salad recipes are our Southeast Asian salad recipes, from a recipe for a fantastic Thai inspired fragrant green salad of aromatic herbs by chef Chalee Kader of 100 Mahaseth restaurant in Bangkok, pictured above, to our Cambodian green mango salad with smoked fish recipe.
 We also have summer salads from everywhere from Mexico to the Mediterranean.

-Now, here are our best summer salad recipes.
+Now let’s tell you about our best summer salad recipes.
 Stay cool this weekend!
+And stay safe!

 Best Summer Salad Recipes for Hot Summer Days and Sultry Nights

-Yum Chee Fresh Herb Salad Recipe from 100 Mahaseth Restaurant Bangkok
+Yum Chee Fresh Herb Salad Recipe from 100 Mahaseth Bangkok

 This fresh herb salad recipe makes one of the best summer salad recipes, a big fragrant bowl of Yum Chee from chef Chalee Kader’s 100 Mahaseth restaurant, a casual Isaan region-focused nose-to-tail eatery in Bangkok‘s hip Charenkroeung neighbourhood that is one of the Thai capital’s most sustainable restaurants.
-‘Chee’ is herb’ in Thai and there are three key herbs in the dish: Puck Chee or coriander, Puck Chee Lao or dill, and Puck Chee Farang or Sawtooth coriander.
-‘Yum’ is a salad.
-Akin to a European-style green salad, it’s distinctly Southeast Asian in its sweet and sour flavours and zesty-ness.
+‘Yum’ is a salad and ‘chee’ is herb’ in Thai and there are three key herbs in the dish: Puck Chee or coriander, Puck Chee Lao or dill, and Puck Chee Farang or Sawtooth coriander.
+One of my favourite summer salads, it’s akin to a European-style green salad, yet it’s distinctly Southeast Asian in its sweet and sour flavours and zesty-ness.
 For me, its European-ess comes from the green-ness of this green salad and lack of crunch and combination of textures typically associated with Thai salads such as som tam (the fiery Northeastern salad made with green papaya) and khao yam (a herb and rice salad from Southern Thailand with a gazillion ingredients).
 Of course, dill and sawtooth coriander are used in northeastern Thai cooking and the list of ingredients includes some of those you’d find in som tam, although just a tiny fraction of the chillies used in the fiery Isaan salads.

 Our Cambodian green papaya salad recipe makes Bok Lahong or Nhoam Lahong, one of our best summer salad recipes.
 A fresh, aromatic, crunchy papaya salad that is a little funky, a little spicy, a little sour, a little salty, and a little sweet, it’s a well-balanced salad, and this is arguably what sets it apart from its bolder cousins in Laos (where pounded salads are called Tum Som), Thailand (Som Tam), and Vietnam (Gỏi Đủ Đủ), which are, respectively, a lot funkier, more fiery, and more fragrant.
 The green papaya salad can be both a ‘nhoam’ and a ‘bok’ in Khmer.
 A nhoam or gnoam is a salad made with ingredients that are cooked, such as poached chicken, wok-fried prawns, barbecued pork, etc. The other kind of salad is a p’lear, which is made with raw ingredients, such as raw beef or raw fish that are ‘cooked’ in a lime juice-based dressing in much the same way as a ceviche or eaten raw like an Italian carpaccio.
-‘Bok’ refers to something that is made by being pounded or partly-pounded in a mortar and pestle – ‘bok’ being the sound that’s made by the pestle hitting the mortar, as in ‘bok, bok, bok, bok’ – and it usually applies to papaya salads, of which there are countless, as well as dips and relishes.
+‘Bok’ and ‘pok’ are ancient Khmer words that mean to smash or beat against something, such as a pestle pounding a mortar, and you’ll need a big mortar and pestle to make this.
+‘Bok’ is also the sound that’s made by the pestle hitting the mortar, as in ‘bok, bok, bok, bok’ (Thais say ‘pok, pok, pok, pok’) – and it usually applies to papaya salads, of which there are countless, as well as dips and relishes.

 This easy cherry tomato salad recipe is the best tomato salad recipe ever if you want a taste of summer on the Mediterranean, and it’s another one of our best summer salad recipes.
 It’s super quick and easy to make – so easy that after you make this you’ll never have to look at this recipe again.
 The key to making this summer salad taste great is fresh, flavourful produce and top quality ingredients.
 In my dreams I’m using the sweetest tomatoes and crunchiest cucumbers from Lebanon, the grassiest extra virgin olive oil from Valencia, sweet red onions from Tropea, briny capers from Pantelleria, Ortiz salted anchovies from Spain, aromatic Italian basil from Liguria, and, of course, the juiciest olives from Kalamata and finest feta cheese from any village in Greece.
 Munching into this has me dreaming about the summer holidays we used to have on the Mediterranean, diving from rocky ledges into the turquoise waters in southern Turkey, reading in between snoozing by hotel pool overlooking colourful Positano, long sweaty late afternoon walks along the forested paths that snake around Capri.

-Long Bean Salad with Smoked Fish Recipe for Bok Sondek Trey Cha-er
+Cambodian Long Bean Salad with Smoked Fish Recipe

 This Cambodian long bean salad with smoked fish recipe makes bok sondek trey cha-er and for me it’s the Cambodian equivalent of a European green salad.
 As delicious as it is, you might not eat it on its own just as you probably wouldn’t eat a lettuce, tomato and onion salad by itself.
 But it’s the best accompaniment to barbecued or grilled meats or fish, a soup and steamed rice.
 I love this Cambodian long bean salad but unlike some of the other Cambodian salads here, such as the pork and jicama salad, which I’d happily tuck into on their own for a filling lunch or light dinner, this salad is best shared as part of a family meal, with steamed rice and perhaps a soup, a grilled fish or barbecue meats.
 The inclusion of ‘bok’ in the title tells you that this is another pounded or partly-pounded salad – and it should be pounded in a big wooden mortar and pestle.
 Don’t use a stone or granite mortar and pestle, which are best for making curry pastes and Cambodian kroeungs (herb and spice mixes), as you don’t want to completely crush everything to mush.
 I like to give the beans a light pound, just enough for them to break, as I still want the salad to have crunch.
 If you’ve never used a mortar and pestle before, we have some tips.